 What do the A1 to C2 codes mean?

 By having an understanding of these CEFR (Common European Framework) codes, it is possible to estimate your level of English.
 One level is determined by the averaging of skill competencies as well as grammar knowledge and vocabulary range.
-Here is very brief overview of what students are capable of doing at each of these specified levels.
-The chart above shows the number of class hours and homework assignments are required to move from one level to the next.
+Here is very brief overview of what students are capable of doing at each of these specified levels and how many class hours and homework assignments are required to move from one level to the next.
 The name of Cambridge English exams have also been included to help identify each level.